Ryoma0101/portfolio-site/README.md

 ## 🎨 Component Library

-This project uses shadcn/ui components adapted for Astro:
+This project uses shadcn/ui and custom components:

 - **Card** - Container component with header, content, and footer
 - **Badge** - Small status indicators and tags
+- **ThemeSelector** - Color theme switcher with 7 built-in themes
 - More components can be added as needed

 ## 📄 License